 Susan Rosemeier – MA

 I worked with a woman who was struggling with infertility after having a child previously.
-After a couple years of trying, she came to therapy struggling with feelings of guilt, anxiety, and sadness.
+After a couple of years of trying, she came to therapy struggling with feelings of guilt, anxiety, and sadness.
 She felt guilt over discontentment with having “only” one child, her anxiousness was rooted in the reality of growing older, and sadness stemmed from being unable to fully enjoy the present moments.
-After several months of meeting together in individual and couples sessions, she grew to find contentment, meaning, and joy in every day life – regardless of circumstances outside of her control.
+After several months of meeting together in individual and couples sessions, she grew to find contentment, meaning, and joy in everyday life – regardless of circumstances outside of her control.
 This change became possible by not only allowing herself to fully experience her range of emotions, but also creating new perspectives, learning how to have compassion on herself, and strengthening those relationships closest to her.

 Click here to view my approach using the Gottman method at Cristina Panaccione and Associates Counseling.

 Two years ago, a woman came to me looking for therapy.
 She had explained that she experienced a stillbirth a few months prior.
 And she has not been able to cope with her emotions since.
 The woman was reporting high anxiety and depression, constantly doubting herself and turning to the Internet for answers.
 She reported that she was feeling afraid of trying to have another baby and experiencing the same thing.

 During therapy, we worked together to better understand this traumatic event in her life.
 We worked to understand this was not her fault.
 And that there was nothing that she could have done to change it.
 She worked to increase her ability to communicate her feelings to her husband, who was trying to understand her pain, as well as his own.
 During her time, she came to acknowledge her feelings and face her fears.
 She learned coping skills to better manage her anxiety and depression and found ways to love herself again.
 Now, this woman is the mother of a beautiful baby girl and reported that she could not be happier.